cookiemonster-rawr/cookiemonster-rawr/README.md

 - 📫 How to reach me U CANNOT LOL
 - 😄 Pronouns: bruh
 - ⚡ Fun fact: I AM GONNA DOCUMENT MYY CODING JOURNEY HERE SOO ALL THE PROJECTS I DO.
-- my goal is to do a project every week so this is gonna keep me accoutable lesgo.
+- my goal is to do a project every week so this is gonna keep me accoutable CRYING EMOJI.
 - CONFUSED

 <!---